 Most of the other passengers on your flight will be trying to sleep as well, but for extra quiet, we recommend noise canceling headphones.
+We have really been enjoying our Apple Airpod Pros as they do help with noise cancelling, however keep in mind that without a cord you won’t be able to use the airplane’s entertainment center.
 We also recommend packing a reusable water bottle to stay hydrated.
 You will feel alot better when you land if you’ve been drinking water.

 One of the most important long haul flight tips will be your clear cosmetic bag and the contents.
 I like using a clear bag so its easy to find what I am looking for, as well as being TSA approved.
 These are the items you need to pack in your clear bag:

 - Sanitize your area.
 After boarding flight, use sanitizing wipes to clean area such as arm rests and tray tables.
 (You’ll thank us when you don’t get sick on vacation!)

 - Organize.
 Pull out any items you will want in pockets in front of you such as fuzzy socks and headphones.
 I also like to eat a light snack at this point so I don’t get hungry and drink plenty of water.